 3.1 Data acquisition

-The depth of sequencing varied between 30,008 and 422,283 reads per sample (Supplemental Figure 1).
+The depth of sequencing varied from 30,008 to 422,283 reads per sample (Supplemental Figure 1).
 Over 94% of the OTUs were identified as bacterial.
-In total, 10,197 (94.78% of total OTUs), 7,994 (98.34%) and 7,558 (96.07%) bacterial OTUs were identified in the three experiments, respectively (Table 1).
+In total, 10,197 (94.78% of total OTUs), 7,994 (98.34%) and 7,558 (96.07%) bacterial OTUs were detected in the three experiments, respectively (Table 1).

-3.2 Diet, genotype and inflammation affect bacterial community richness and diversity
+3.2 Diet, genotype and inflammation altermicrobiome richness and diversity

 The effect of Nrf2 KO was examined because Nrf2 is a master regulator of anti-oxidative stress and anti-inflammatory responses to external and internal stimuli (52, 53, 54, 55, 56).
-The effect was evaluated by comparing Nrf2 KO (-/-) mice with the WT mice conditioned on a diet, DSS challenge and aging.
+The effect was evaluated by comparing Nrf2 KO (-/-) mice with the WT mice conditioned on diet, DSS challenge and aging.
 Shannon index was used to estimate alpha diversity of the samples at the out level.
 The results are presented in Figure 2A.
-Shannon index averages were compared using mixed-effects linear regression models.
-The index average was significantly higher in the Nrf2 KO group compared to WT (p-value < 0.01) and increased as the mice aged.
+Shannon index averages from Exp03 were compared using mixed-effects linear regression models.
+The index average was significantly higher in the Nrf2 KO group compared to WT (p-value < 0.01).
 The index averages at both, the early and the late time points were significantly higher than at the baseline (both p-values < 0.01).
-Alpha diversity was lower in DSS-challenged groups even when they received the dietary additives of cranberry or PEITC (both p-values < 0.01).
+Alpha diversity was lower in DSS-challenged groups when they received the dietary additives of cranberry or PEITC (both p-values < 0.01).
 Sequencing depth affects Shannon index as higher number of reads increases the probability of observing less common OTUs (Supplemental Figure 2A).
 Therefore, a sensitivity analysis was conducted to investigate Shannon index inflation due to sequencing depth differences by adding 1 to all OTU counts.
 This removed Shannon index correlation with sequencing depth (Supplemental Figure 2B).
 Repeating the analysis of the transformed count data showed that the genotype effect remained significant, with Nrf2 KO samples having higher mean Shannon index compared to WT (p-value = 0.02).
-However, the differences of DSS+Cranberry or DSS+PEITC with the unchallenged group became non-significant, with only the DSS+AIN93M group being significantly lower as compared to the control (no-DSS+AIN93M, p-value < 0.01).
-The results are shown in Figure 2B and suggest that the two additives had protective effects on the microbiome richness and diversity.
+However, the differences of DSS+Cranberry or DSS+PEITC with the unchallenged group became non-significant, with only the DSS+AIN93M group being significantly lower as compared to the control no-DSS+AIN93M group (p-value < 0.01).
 The transformation also removed the aging effect.
+The results are shown in Figure 2B.

 3.3 Principal components analysis shows association of microbiome composition with diet and genotype